cristianbuse/VBA-FastJSON/README.md

 [RFC 8259](https://datatracker.ietf.org/doc/html/rfc8259) compliant.

-This parser is intended for VBA.
+This Parser / Serializer is intended for VBA.
 However, it is compatible with VBA7 / [twinBASIC](https://twinbasic.com/) / VB6 / VBA6.

-Serializer is work in progress...

 ## Installation